allisonlynnbasore14/ComputerMusic/results.md

-#### Below is a picture of the second user interface page that appears after you choose a song.
+#### Below is a picture of the third user interface page that appears after you choose a song.
 Depending on the song, diffrent images will appear with a picture of the band.